TarsisioXavier/magic-object/README.md

 ### Attributes Accessors

-If you need to modify the way you access the object's attribute, you can write an accessor in the object extending the MagicObject.
+If you need to modify the way you access the object's attribute, you can write an accessor in the object extending the DataModel.

 The example below creates a object with name and CNPJ.
 The accessor in the ExampleClass will try to return the CPF of the object, since it doesn't exists a CNPJ will be returned.